crate/crate/docs/appendices/release-notes/unreleased.rst

 - Fixed an issue that allowed creating columns with names conflicting with subscript pattern, such as ``"a[1]"``, a subscript expression enclosed in double quotes.

+- Fixed an issue that caused ``SQLParseException`` when quoted subscript expressions contained quotes.
+An example would be querying an array with the name containing quotes like ``SELECT "arr""[1]";``.